 G is the first letter in our acronym for the elements of disegno, it represents the starting point or staging of the drawing process.
 The phases or stages of the disegno process involve; Grounding, Grid, Ghosting, Gauging, Geometrics, and the Gestalt.
 These are essential elements of a holistic architectonic approach to drawing in the true classical manner of the great masters

 • GROUNDING: In the first sense, grounding is about the figure-ground relationship which we also refer to as staging.
-This involves determining a preliminary notional conceptual space where the subject is going to reside.
+This involves determining a preliminary notional/conceptual space or cross section where the subject is going to reside.
 The other aspect of the way we approach grounding it as a preparatory procedure to acclimate oneself to the creative process.
 This is done with much or the same focus as a dancer doing stretching exercises or a pianist practicing scales.
 The plastic arts require the same kinds of intellectual and physical grounding/focus as any other art form.

 • GEOMETRY: We have established that in the Renaissance tradition everything begins with the mass conception of the form units that form the subterranean geometry of our subject.
 These form units are all generated by the cuboid.

 • GESTALT: Gestalt – is the German word for FIGURE/form or shape – the forms that concern us are the geometric solid the cuboid which is the genesis of all other form units or mass conceptions.
 Using the underlying forms to construct a more volumetric representation.